stouffer/EvoGeoModules/manuscript/outline.md

-% Should we seek at macro-scale theory for coevolution?
+% Should we build a macro-scale theory for coevolution?
 Nope.
 % ...
 % Sept 11, 2014